AudiusProject/audius-protocol/monitoring/README.md

 To add new static targets for production, use the stubs within `./prometheus/ymls/`.

 To add new dynamically generated targets, modification of `./prometheus/generateProm.js::generateEnv()` may be required.

+### Adding New Third-Party Exporters

+Exporters allow Prometheus to scrape data from [various sources](https://prometheus.io/docs/instrumenting/exporters/).
+Many official and community exporters exist for common technologies like Postgres and Redis as well as common APIs like AWS and GCP.
+Each exporter is a self-contained microservice, typically run within a Docker container, that simply translates metrics into Prometheus-style `/metrics` endpoints.

+#### Locally

+To add new exporters locally, update `monitoring/docker-compose.yml` and add new exporter sidecars.
+These additional sidecars will launch when running `A run monitoring up`.

+For Prometheus to scrape these new exporters, modify `monitoring/prometheus/ymls/local.yml` using `local-exporters-postgres-*` jobs as good examples.
+Note that the included `metric_relabel_configs` definition is designed to add a prefix onto all metrics in an effort to keep our exporters' metrics grouped together.
+Grouping metrics together by common prefixes helps navigating for related metrics within Grafana.

 ### Release Auto-Generated Targets to Production